SAP/ui5-webcomponents/docs/Public Module Imports.md

 Web Components that function as inputs, such as UI5's ```<ui5-input>```, ```<ui5-checkbox>```, ```<ui5-textarea>``` are therefore not submitted by the form out of the box.

-Generally this is not an issue, as very few modern applications submit forms in the classic way.
+Generally, this is not an issue, as very few modern applications submit forms in the classic way.

-If you however need to submit forms, you can import the module above and it will enrich:
+However, if you need to submit forms, you can import the module above and it will enrich:
 - `ui5-input`
 - `ui5-textarea`
 - `ui5-checkbox`